 This hormone is responsible for the development of the pregnancy.
 The hCG levels give us an indication on the viability of the pregnancy, since its presence will exponentially increase as the days after the embryo transfer progress.

 Physical resemblance: will I feel it mine?
-Will it look like me?

 As we discussed earlier in this article, doubts arise not only in the initial phases of the treatment, but also during gestation.
 It is totally normal to question everything that is to come, imagine situations that have not yet occurred and project feelings in that regard.